 The excitement meter at my house is maxing out at 10 out of 10.
 The kids are out of school, ‘ole St. Nick is on his way, cookies and candies are being baked, and presents are being exchanged.
 For moms and dads, it’s hard to put the brakes on and enforce routines when so much fun fills the air.
 But experts recommend creating a pattern of normalcy.

-Elizabeth Doyle, M.D., pediatrician with Norton Community Medical Associates – Shepherdsville, urges parents to keep some semblance of a routine during the holiday break.
+Elizabeth Doyle, M.D., pediatrician with Norton Community Medical Group – Shepherdsville, urges parents to keep some semblance of a routine during the holiday break.

 “Children respond well to routines.
 It provides them with a sense of security and helps them develop self-discipline,” Dr. Doyle said.
 “Having a routine in place can help eliminate power struggles between parents and their children, as well as help children take charge of their own activities.
 We are all creatures of habit and the more comfortable we are with our habits, the more confident we can be.
 This is especially true for children.”

 Dr. Doyle, a mother of two, appreciates the fact that the struggle is real when it comes to hectic holidays, late night events and all the hustle and bustle.

 Some recommendations for keeping yourself — and your kids — sane: